scarfzhen/initCake/README.md

 # initCake
-a initial Gin framework http server personnally.
+A initial Gin framework http server personnally.
+Based on n9e's server,and combined with swagger.